sivanesh226/Movie-Catlog-Application/README.md

 Bonus Features (Optional)
 ✔️ Mark movies as favorites (stored in local storage) ✔️ Sort movies by release year, rating, or title ✔️ Deployed on AWS EC2 Instance
 Live Demo
-The app is deployed at: https://smartflix.tech
+The app is deployed at: Live Link
 ________________________________________